-Cucumber is made at 95% of water and it tends to release water into salad or zucchini casserole recipes.
+Cucumber is made at 95% of water, and it tends to release water into salad or zucchini casserole recipes.

 So to avoid that, place the slices of cucumber in a bowl and toss with salt.

 Meanwhile, prepare the cucumber salad dressing.

-In a mixing bowl, whisk sour cream, mayonnaise, Dijon mustard, erythritol, lemon juice, crushed garlic, pepper, finely chopped fresh dill.
+In a mixing bowl, whisk sour cream, mayonnaise, Dijon mustard, erythritol, lemon juice, crushed garlic, pepper, and finely chopped fresh dill.

-First, pat dry cucumber with absorbent paper towel, then toss the salad with the sour cream dressing.
+First, pat dry cucumber with an absorbent paper towel, then toss the salad with the sour cream dressing.

 Refrigerate the salad for 1 hour before serving to enhance flavor.